-Following the changes made by the London Stock Exchange to the AIM Rules for Companies (AIM Rules) in March 2018, the Board of Deltex have chosen to adopt the QCA Corporate Governance Code (the QCA Code) that was published by the Quoted Companies Alliance in April 2018.
+Following the changes made by the London Stock Exchange to the AIM Rules for Companies (AIM Rules) in March 2018, the Board of Deltex has chosen to adopt the QCA Corporate Governance Code (the QCA Code) that was published by the Quoted Companies Alliance in April 2018.
 This report sets out how the Group complies with the QCA code and will, in accordance with AIM Rule 26, be updated on an annual basis.
-In addition, certain disclosures as required by the QCA code will be provided in Deltex’s Annual Report & Accounts 2018 which will be published during H1 2019.
+In addition, certain disclosures as required by the QCA code are provided in Deltex’s Annual Report & Accounts 2020 which were published in April 2021.

-Deltex’s strategy and business model is disclosed on pages 5 and 6 of Annual Report & Accounts 2017 which is freely available on the Group’s website at www.deltexmedical.com
+Deltex’s strategy and business model is disclosed on pages 7-9 and 17-19 of the Annual Report & Accounts 2020 which is freely available on the Group’s website at www.deltexmedical.com.

 2. Seek to understand and meet shareholder needs and expectations